ybootin/mp3gain.js/README.md

   // instanciate the normalizer
   var normalizer = mp3gain.getInstance()

-  // load files to be normalized from URL (must be accessible with CORS)
+  // add files to be normalized from URL (must be accessible with CORS)
   // will return a promise
-  normalizer.loadFiles([
+  normalizer.addFiles([
     'http://mydomain/myfile1.mp3',
     'http://mydomain/myfile2.mp3',
   ])